kacper-jar/mcup/README.md

 - Fast server setup with a single command
 - Template system for custom or reusable server setups
 - Locker system for managing supported server versions and download links
-- Designed for Linux (Also supports Windows and macOS.
-Flatpak and APT distributions planned)
+- Designed for Linux (Also supports Windows and macOS)

 ## Installation